Maharshi-Pithava-Ordex/GitDemo/README.md

 # GitDemo

-it is a git demo repostiory
+it is a git demo repostiory (Edited)